Biggest Mistakes Wedding Guests Make

 What they did: Some guests feel that buying a present from the registry is impersonal.
 Instead, they go and purchase a gift with a little more — er, imagination.

 How to deal: Shopping off the registry can result in a pleasant surprise, or leave a couple cringing.
 You cannot, however, be anything but gracious for any gift you’re given.
 While they’re typically expected, wedding gifts are technically not required from a guest.
 If someone has eschewed the registry and bought you a present you know you won’t use (or, even worse, they’ve given you a gift you know you’ll have to hide), check whether they sent it with the receipt.
-If so, they may have realized their gift might not be your style, and it’s fine to return the present.
+If so, they may have realised their gift might not be your style, and it’s fine to return the present.
 Otherwise, write a thank you note for the thoughtful gesture, and keep the gift for as long as you can stand having it around.

 Stop the cycle: Register at an off-the-beaten path store that offers unique gift options like a local museum shop or a boutique home store.
 That way, the guest can get you something a bit more personal that you actually love.